abhishek-sharma06/online-exam-system/README.md

 - If pages show errors, make sure Apache and MySQL are running.
 - Make sure the project folder is in `htdocs`.
 - If the database is missing, re-run `setup_database.php`.

-## Want help?
-If you want, I can add pictures, short videos, or make the steps even simpler.
-Tell me what you want next.

 ---
 _File created for simple learning and quick setup._